mihudec/nuaal/docs/Connections/CLI_Connections/Cisco_IOS_Cli.rst

 Cisco_IOS_Cli
 =============
+.. _Cisco_IOS_Cli:

 This class provides low-level connection to Cisco networking devices running Cisco IOS and IOS XE.
 In order for this connection to work, SSH or Telnet must be enabled on the target device.
+After creating connection object and connecting to the device using either Python's Context Manager or by calling
+``_connect()`` method, you can start retrieving structured data by calling `get_` functions.
+To see other supported `get_` functions, please check out the documentation page of the parent object :ref:`CliBaseConnection <CliBaseConnection>`.

 Example usage: